ideal-lab5/idn-sdk/pallets/idn-manager/README.md

 - `SubscriptionUpdated`: A subscription has been updated.
 - `SubscriptionPaused`: A subscription has been paused.
 - `SubscriptionReactivated`: A subscription has been reactivated.
-- `SubscriptionRemoved`: A subscription has been terminated.
+- `SubscriptionTerminated`: A subscription has been terminated.
 - `FeesCollected`: Fees have been successfully collected from a subscription.

 ## Benchmarking